NLnetLabs/unbound-manual/source/getting-started/installation.rst

 -------

-A simple test to determine if the installation was successful is to invoke the :command:`unbound` command with the :option:`-V` option, which is the "version" option.
+A simple test to determine if the installation was successful is to invoke the :command:`unbound` command with the :option:`-V<unbound -V>` option, which is the "version" option.
 This shows the version and build options used, as well as proving that the install was successful.
-You may have to use ``sudo`` to run this, depending on the instalation.
+You may have to use ``sudo`` to run this, depending on the installation.

 .. code-block:: bash

     unbound -V

 If all the previous steps were successful we can continue to configuring our Unbound instance.

-Another handy trick you can use during testing is to run Unbound in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-v` option multiple times.
+Another handy trick you can use during testing is to run Unbound in the foreground using the :option:`-d<unbound -d>` option and increase the verbosity level using the :option:`-v<unbound -v>` option multiple times.
 This allows you to see steps Unbound takes and also where it fails.
 Another useful, more detailed trick in combination with the foreground is to make Unbound log on the foreground.
-To do this, the following line needs to be added to the config file.
+To do this, the following line needs to be added to the configuration file.

 .. code-block:: bash

     server:
         use_syslog: no

-Now that Unbound is installed we can :doc:`continue to configuring it<configuration>`.
+Now that Unbound is installed we can
+:doc:`continue to configuring it<configuration>`.